marijnh/Eloquent-JavaScript/15_event.md

 {{index "buttons property", "button property", "bitfield"}}

 We must stop resizing the bar when the mouse button is released.
 For that, we can use the `buttons` property (note the plural), which tells us about the buttons that are currently held down.
-When it is zero, no buttons are down.
+When it is 0, no buttons are down.
 When buttons are held, the value of the `buttons` property is the sum of the codes for those buttons—the left button has code 1, the right button 2, and the middle one 4.
 With the left and right buttons held, for example, the value of `buttons` will be 3.

 Note that the order of these codes is different from the one used by `button`, where the middle button came before the right one.
 As mentioned, consistency isn't a strong point of the browser's programming interface.